Azure-Samples/academic-knowledge-analytics-visualization/src/AcademicAnalytics/10. Conference Trending Topics/README.md

 ### ConferenceTrendingTopics (WWW).pbix

 This Power BI report file is for comparison.
-If you run the script as is then use ConferenceOutgoingReferences.pbit to create a Power BI report, the visualization and interaction should be indentical.
+If you run the script as is then use ConferenceTrendingTopics.pbit to create a Power BI report, the visualization and interaction should be indentical.

 ## Resources